 - a.
 Resources owned jointly by separate households must be considered available in their entirety to each household, unless the household can demonstrate otherwise. - b.
-A household member who states that they are not the owner, or is only the partial owner of the resource must be required to demonstrate the ownership of the funds. - c.
-A household member who states that they have no access, or only partial access to the resource, must be required to demonstrate such lack of access. - d.
+A household member who states that s/he is not the owner, or is only the partial owner of the resource must be required to demonstrate the ownership of the funds. - c.
+A household member who states that s/he has no access, or only partial access to the resource, must be required to demonstrate such lack of access. - d.
 If the household can demonstrate that it has ownership of, or access to, only a portion of the resource, only that portion must be counted toward the household's resource level.